ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 1. Satisfaction with dispatch times by time

-2. satisfaction of Last Bus time depending on the region of residence.
+2. satisfaction of Last Bus time depending on the region of residence

-3. Satisfaction of services in bus.
+3. Satisfaction of services in bus

 *We surveyed students who commute to school using city buses over a six-day period from May 24 to 29, 2023.*

+## Take a survey

 <center> <img src="/images/post_4/post_4-07.png" width="600" height="450"> </center>